-Skiing in Nepal is only for serious ski lovers.
-Because of the remoteness and steep snow lines, one of the world’s highest skiing lands needs Heli-transportation to carry equipments.
-Also once you ski down, you need Helicopter to climb to the top because of no any infrastructure developed to carry you to the top.
-There is no any road to carry equipments too and people have to carry, which take days.
-But slowly ski resorts are developing in Nepal and if you are serious about skiing in Nepal.
-You can do it in Everest region, Annapurna, Dhauligiri, Makalu, Cho Oyu, Kangchenjunga & the Dolpo regions.
 They are most recently opened destination for skiing in Nepal.
-You will have foreign trained ski guide and all of the safety are controlled by professionals.
-For the best experience Annapurna region is regarded as the best option because of the excellent snow conditions & stay in Pokhara – the second biggest tourist hub of Nepal.
+You will have a foreign trained ski guide and all of the safety are controlled by professionals.
+For the best experience, the Annapurna region is regarded as the best option because of the excellent snow conditions & stay in Pokhara – the second biggest tourist hub of Nepal.

 Paragliding is available in Kathmandu and Pokhara.

-In Kathmandu, we have to drive an hour to reach Godavari to do Paragliding.
+In Kathmandu, we have to drive an hour to reach the Godavari to do Paragliding.
 It lasts about 30 minutes and is the best option if you are in Kathmandu and don’t want to commute to Pokhara (7 hrs drive).
-The flight takes off from Chapakhana (2100m) and lands in Godavari.
+The flight takes off from Chapakhana (2100m) and lands in the Godavari.
 You get to explore the temples and greenery of Pulchoki hill.
-November, December and January are the best months to do this activity in Kathmandu.
+November, December, and January are the best months to do this activity in Kathmandu.

-To talk about the history of Ultraflight in Nepal, it started from 1997 and also the first in south Asia.
-Best season to do ultraflight is early autumn to early spring.
-Ultralight flight in Pokhara lasts from 15 minutes to 90 minutes in speed of 50-90 km/hr and you get surrounded by Himalayas.
+To talk about the history of Ultraflight in Nepal, it started in 1997 and also the first in South Asia.
+Best season to go ultralight is early autumn to early spring.
+Ultralight flight in Pokhara lasts from 15 minutes to 90 minutes in the speed of 50-90 km/hr and you get surrounded by the Himalayas.
 You can enjoy Sarangkot Hill, Peace Pagoda, southern parts of Pokhara valley, Mt.
 Fishtail and Fewa Lake.

 18. Hunting – (In Dhorpatan)

 The main habitat of this reserve is Blue Sheep though you can see animals like Leopard, Ghoral, Barking Deer, Wild Boar, Languor to name a few.
-The hunting is not limited to only animals; you can see some serious views of mountains like Dhaularigi range, Annapurna, Fishtail & Manaslu Himal & get to explore mixed ethnicity of Magar, Thakali, Brahmin, Chettri, Sunar and other.
+The hunting is not limited to only animals; you can see some serious views of mountains like Dhaulagiri range, Annapurna, Fishtail & Manaslu Himal & get to explore mixed ethnicity of Magar, Thakali, Brahmin, Chettri, Sugar and other.

 Dhorpatan Hunting Reserve was established in 1987 & covers area of 1325 sq. km.
 It is combined with Rukum, Myagdi & Baglung District.
 This was hunting place for past royal kings and queens and now many Nepali and foreigners come here to kill their hunting hunger.
 You can camp within the permitted area of the forest for nearly two weeks and hunt.